-In this tutorial, we will show you how to efficiently use tickets.
 Tickets are freeform records of administrative actions used to keep track of changes made to your systems.
 Use them to keep everyone on your team up to date on what you have changed and why.
+In this tutorial, we will show you how to efficiently use tickets to record and assign, and solve monitoring issues.

 In the Tickets section of FrameFlow, click on "Actions" and select "Add Ticket".
 This will open a window where you can begin writing your ticket.